Lurvetti/Learning-Java-Fatec/README.md

 ## Information

-This repository has code from the class Object-Oriented Programming from Fatec.
+This repository has code from the class Object-Oriented Programming from Fatec - Second Semester

 ## Folder Structure